pa11y/pa11y/README.md

 ## Contributing

-There are many ways to contribute to Pa11y, we cover these in the [contributing guide](CONTRIBUTING.md) for this repo.
+There are many ways to contribute to Pa11y, some of which we describe in the [contributing guide](CONTRIBUTING.md) for this repo.

 If you're ready to contribute some code, clone this repo locally and commit your code on a new branch.